-A recent review of immunization records shows that your child, (NAME), is currently not in compliance with Utah's School Immunization Law for Students (53G-9-302).
-Therefore, under Utah Statutory Code 53G-9-308, your child will be excluded from attending school on mm/dd/yyyy.
-We regret that we have taken this action but state law requires that children must be appropriately immunized in order to attend a Utah school or early childhood program.
+A recent review of immunization records shows that your child, [name], is currently not in compliance with Utah's School Immunization Law for Students (53G-9-302).
+Therefore, under Utah Statutory Code 53G-9-308, your child will be excluded from attending school on [mm/dd/yyyy].
+We regret having to take this action, but state law requires that children must be appropriately immunized to attend a Utah school or early childhood program.
 Our facility supports this policy.

-Please obtain complete dates for the indicated immunizations and provide a record to us.
-If your child is not immunized due to medical, religious, or personal reasons, you are required to provide us the appropriate exemption form.
-If your child has immunity against the disease for which the vaccination is required because your child previously contracted the disease, you need to provide us a document from a healthcare provider verifying that.
-Your child can not attend school until we have this information.
+Please obtain complete dates for the indicated immunizations and provide us with a record.
+If your child is not immunized due to medical, religious, or personal reasons, you are required to provide us with the appropriate exemption form.
+If your child has immunity against the diseases for measles, mumps, rubella (MMR), hepatitis A, or chickenpox because they previously contracted the disease, you need to provide us with the necessary immunity documents, including the results of serological/titer testing and a written statement signed by a healthcare provider confirming that.
+Your child can not attend school until we receive this information.

-Vaccine Dose in Question (circle dose number) Reason (see codes to right)
+Vaccine Dose in Question (circle dose number) Reason (see codes to right) A. Dates or doses are missing or incomplete.

-DTaP/DT/Td 1 2 3 4 5
+DTaP/DT/Td 1 2 3 4 5 B. Previous dose(s) was/were given

-Tdap 1
+Tdap 1 too close together.

-Polio 1 2 3 4
+Polio 1 2 3 4 C. Previous dose(s) was/were given at

-MMR (Measles, Mumps, Rubella) 1 2
+MMR (Measles, Mumps, Rubella) 1 2 too young an age.

-Hepatitis B 1 2 3
+Hepatitis B 1 2 3 D = Diphtheria T = Tetanus P = Pertussis

 Haemophilus influenzae type b (Hib) 1 2 3 4

 Varicella (Chickenpox) 1 2

 Hepatitis A 1 2

 Pneumococcal (PCV) 1 2 3 4 5

 Meningococcal Conjugate 1